wellthie/slate/source/includes/_organizations.md

 }
 ```

-Use this endpoint to retrieve the settings like available / enabled effective dates, call scheduling timings, whether or not to show Ancillary plans like Dental / Vision / etc.
+Use this endpoint to retrieve the settings like available / enabled effective dates, times to schedule calls, whether or not to show ancillary plans like dental, vision, etc.

 <aside class="notice">
-  This endpoint does not require any session or authorization token.
+  This endpoint does not require a session or authorization token.
 </aside>

 ### HTTP Request